Lessons on Parameter Sharing across Layers in Transformers: Related Work

 Parameter sharing is a widely used technique as a parameter efficient way~\cite{dehghani2019,Dabre_Fujita_2019,Xia_He_Tan_Tian_He_Qin_2019,lan2020}. \newcite{dehghani2019} proposed Universal Transformer.
 Their method requires parameters for only one layer (i.e., $M=1$) of a Transformer-based encoder-decoder, and shares these parameters with $N$ layers. \newcite{Dabre_Fujita_2019} investigated the effectiveness of Transformer sharing parameters of one layer across all layers on various translation datasets. \newcite{lan2020} used this parameter sharing strategy to construct a parameter efficient model.
 As reported in these studies, we can achieve better performance by the Transformer sharing parameters of one layer across all layers when we use the same parameter size as the original Transformer.
-However, this strategy requires much more computational time as described in Table \ref{sec:exp_standard_setting} because weight matrices for each layer are much larger.
+However, this strategy requires much more computational time as described in Table \ref{tab:exp_main_result} because weight matrices for each layer are much larger.
 To solve this problem, we propose a new parameter sharing strategies that prepare parameters for $M$ layers and assign them into $N$ layers, where $1 \leq M \leq N$.
 Experimental results show that our proposed strategies are more efficient than the method sharing parameters of one layer with across layers~\cite{dehghani2019,Dabre_Fujita_2019,lan2020}.
+In addition, experimental results imply that the proposed parameter sharing strategies are effective to improve the performance.
+In fact, in language modeling, previous studies demonstrated that the parameter sharing is useful to improve the performance~\cite{DBLP:journals/corr/MelisDB17,merityRegOpt,takase-etal-2018-direct},

 \newcite{Xia_He_Tan_Tian_He_Qin_2019} proposed an encoder-decoder which shares parameters of the encoder part and decoder part. \newcite{ijcai2019-735} proposed the method to share the attention weights to make the computation of Transformers fast.
 These techniques are orthogonal to our proposed method.
 Thus, we can combine them to improve the efficiency of parameters and computational time.